Kowshik-bh18/ci_cd_practice2/README.md

 CI/CD stands for Continuous Integration and Continuous Delivery (or Deployment).
-It is a set of operating principles and automated practices that allow software development teams to deliver code changes more frequently and reliably.
+It is a set of operating principles and automated practices that allow software development teams to deliver code changes more frequently.